What is a charter school?

 Does AHA have a sports program?

 AHA believes physically fit students perform better academically.
 It encourages individual performance through indoor, outdoor and intramural sports such as soccer, basketball, volleyball, flag football and baseball.
-Dance classes are periodically provided.
 An indoor gymnasium/auditorium and grassed soccer field provide year round activities.
 We are a member of the CAA and we offer a wide variety of sports and club opportunities.

 What is your “Back to Basics” program?

 Teaching elementary basics means: reading, (phonics) writing, and arithmetic, in a character building environment.
 AHA uses “traditional” concepts of instruction and discipline with modern technology and contemporary understanding of childhood learning.
 So called “progressive” teaching methods make it difficult for students to acquire the mental discipline that “traditional” instruction once cultivated.
 Students acquire these basic elements by addressing tangible facts, considering logical concepts and using intelligent language.

 What does the School Board do?

 An appointed 5 member School Board is the policy making organization for the Academy.
 It approves budget, directs the affairs and is the “court of last resort” for appeals and legal concerns regarding the school.
 AHA is an I.R.S. approved 501-C-3 non-profit Corporation.

 American Heritage Academy is a closed campus.
 After arriving on campus, students are to remain on campus unless given permission from the office to leave.
 Parents/guardians who plan to take students from the Academy during regular hours must have authorization from the office prior to removing the student from school.
 Students are NOT allowed to leave or drive with another student for lunch or other field trip/excursions.
 Students must be signed out at the front office by authorized individuals.